raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/swiftui_ch6_image.md

 ---
-title: "SwiftUI Course #6.
+title: "SwiftUI #6.
 Using the Image component"
 description: "Image component is a powerful and flexible way to display images in your app.
 You can use it to display images from your app bundle, from a remote URL, or from the user's photo library."
 date: 2023-01-01
 categories: ["SwiftUI Course"]